What Is Scoliosis?

 Scoliosis (sko-lee-O-sis) is a disorder in which there is a sideways curve of the spine, or backbone.
 Curves are often S-shaped or C-shaped.
 In most people, there is no known cause for this curve.
 This is known as idiopathic (id-ee-o-PATH-ik) scoliosis.

 People with milder curves may only need to visit their doctor for periodic exams.
-Some people who have scoliosis need treatment.
+Some people who have this need treatment.

 Who Has Scoliosis?